Little Caesar (singer)

 Little Caesar (February 18, 1928 – June 12, 1994) was an American singer and actor.
 He began his recording career in the 1950s, recording for labels such as Modern and Recorded In Hollywood.
 He had a hit on the R&B chart with "Goodbye Baby" in 1952.
-As an actor, Harry Caesar was best known for his roles in The Longest Yard (1974) and A Few Good Men (1992).
+As an actor, Harry Caesar was best known for his roles in Emperor of the North (1973), The Longest Yard (1974) and A Few Good Men (1992).

 Biography

 Little Caesar was born Harry Caesar to Alex Caesar and Hattie Chambers in Pittsburgh, Pennsylvania on February 18, 1928.
 He had several older siblings.
 When Caesar was one, his mother died from meningitis.
 In 1930, his father moved to Youngstown, Ohio, looking for work and left Caesar and his siblings with relatives.
 By 1940, Caesar and his brother Richard had joined their father in Youngstown.
 Caesar attended Rayen High School in Youngstown.
 During his teenage years he was rebellious and joined the Wolf Gang, going by the nickname "Kid Wolf".
 He ended up in jail and was drafted into the army in 1948.
 In the Army, he represented Fort Ord as a heavyweight boxer.

 When Caesar was discharged in 1950, he intended to pursue a boxing career, but after a disappointing match which ended in a draw, he switched careers to R&B music.
 Caesar moved to the San Francisco area and worked with The Peter Rabbit Trio.
 He later relocated to Oakland, California and recorded for the Bihari Brothers at Modern Records and John Dolphin's Recorded In Hollywood.
 In July 1952, Caesar performed at the 3rd Annual Blues Jubilee held at the Shrine Auditorium and presented by KLAC DJ Gene Norman.
 His single, "Goodbye Baby", released on Recorded In Hollywood was very successful, reaching No. 5 on Billboard's Best Selling R&B chart in November 1952.
 In 1953, he released singles on Big Town Records and Modern's subsidiary RPM.
 In 1960, Caesar and his band the Ark Angels recorded for Jack Bee Records which soon became Downey Records.

 Caesar turned to acting in 1960, and until 1993, he appeared in numerous films and television shows.
 He appeared on the shows Julia, Sanford and Son, Good Times, The Dukes of Hazzard, and L.A.
 Law.
 Caesar appeared in films such as The Longest Yard (1974), Murder in Mississippi (1990), and A Few Good Men (1992).
 In between acting jobs, Caesar continued to perform.
 He appeared with Joe Liggins in the 1980s.
 In 1992, Casesar performed at the Desert Dixieland Jazz 7 at the Riviera Resort Hotel in Palm Springs, California.

 Caesar was married to Marion Kane Bernot, they had three daughters: Jacqueline, Valerie, and Kimberly.
 He died on June 12, 1994, in Los Angeles.
 He is buried at Inglewood Park Cemetery.